Bargo, New South Wales: Organisations

-Bargo is home to the Yerrinbool-Bargo Bushrangers football team.
+Bargo is home to the Yerrinbool-Bargo Bushrangers soccer team.
 The team was established by a group of men in the Pub one night, the Bushrangers now have teams from Under 6 to All Age Men & Women competing in the Highlands Competition.
 Notably, the Yerrinbool-Bargo coalition soccer team is one of the only local soccer teams where two places of different regions and councils form a coalition; Yerrinbool is of the Southern Highlands and Wingecarribee Shire while Bargo is part of the Wollondilly Shire and Macarthur Region.